1-Uryson width and covers: Reduction to low dimensions

+To prove property (1), we observe that $p$ is a closed map because $M$ is compact.
+Since $p$ is a surjective, closed map and each fiber of $p$ is connected, it follows that inverse image of any connected subset under $p$ is also connected.

+To prove property (2), we first observe that for each $x\in K$, there exists a small enough neighborhood $U$ of $x$ such that $p^{-1}(U)$ has a homotopy type of $p^{-1}(x)$.
+The claim follows because $p^{-1}(x)$ is simply connected.

-By construction, the preimage of every point under $p$ is connected in $\partial N$.
-Since $K$ is a geodesic space, we can invoke the main result of~\cite{FO} to endow $\partial N$ with a Riemannian metric with the property (2).
+Since $K$ is a geodesic space, we can invoke the main result of~\cite{FO} to endow $\partial N$ with a Riemannian metric with the property (3).
 Let $M$ denote the manifold $\partial N$ endowed with this Riemannian metric.